Scenic Hudson

-Scenic Hudson is a non-profit environmental organization in New York that protects land, creates, and enhances parks, and advocates for environmentally responsible policies and development practices.
+Scenic Hudson is a non-profit environmental organization in New York that was founded in 1963 to oppose a hydro-electric power project in New York.

 History

 Scenic Hudson was founded as the Scenic Hudson Preservation Conference on November 8, 1963, when Hudson Valley residents organized to save Storm King Mountain from being transformed into a pumped-storage hydroelectric plant.
 The organization successfully mounted the Scenic Hudson Preservation Conference v.
 Federal Power Commission court case, which saved the mountain and, for the first time, gave U.S. citizens legal standing to challenge development proposals on environmental grounds.
 Known as "The Scenic Hudson Decision," the case became a cornerstone of environmental law in the United States, and is widely credited with launching the modern environmental movement.

 After the Storm King Mountain case, Scenic Hudson gained more visibility.
 It began working with other local communities to protect important natural resources and adopting sound environmental policies.

 The Chair of the Board of Directors of the organization is Kristin Gamble, who succeeded James C. Goodfellow.